rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 -   **Do it yourself** - If you are currently using a POP mailbox, this is your only option.
 If you are not certain or have any questions, contact our Support team at 0800 954 1007 or 020 8734 4029.
 You can also create a support ticket in the [MyRackspace portal](https://my.rackspace.com/).

 -   **Self-service tool** - Run your migration at any time of the day or night with our easy-to-use version of MigrationWiz.
-To start this process, create a support ticket in the [MyRackspace portal](https://my.rackspace.com/).
-For more information, see Migrate your email by using the Self-Service tool.
+For more information, see [Migrate your email by using the Self-Service tool](/how-to/migrate-your-email-by-using-the-self-service-migration-tool/).

 -   **Assisted migrations** - This option is for companies that need help with consulting, planning, and scheduling a migration project.
 Contact our Assisted Migrations team by creating a support ticket in the [MyRackspace portal](https://my.rackspace.com/).
 They will provide you with all the necessary information.